-1) AAS International Exchange Travel Grant Program
+AAS International Exchange Travel Grant Program

 We are pleased to continue the availability of travel grants for scholars who are citizens of and work in non-high-income, non-OECD nations* of Asia.
 This support is limited to those scholars who are active participants (discussant, chair or paper presenter) on regular panels, roundtables, or workshops that have been accepted to the formal program.
-Individual paper proposal submitters are not eligible for support through this program.
+Individual Paper proposal submitters are not eligible for support through this program.

 *Click here to view the list of OECD nations.
 In accordance with this list, applications for scholars from these OECD countries will NOT be accepted, in addition to the following places: Hong Kong, Republic of China (Taiwan), and Singapore.
 Scholars who normally work in an eligible country but will be residing in an ineligible country at the time of the conference may be considered on a case-by-case basis, but requests from scholars traveling from non-high income, non-OECD countries in Asia will be given priority.
 All applicants must indicate the city/country they will be traveling FROM to attend the conference.

-Sessions organizers should submit their request as part of the online panel proposal by the August 10 deadline.
+Sessions organizers should submit their request as part of the online panel proposal by the August 3 deadline.
 Only one (1) participant per panel will be considered for funding.
 Awards will be made by a special selection committee after the formal program has been decided by the Program Committee.
 Attempts will be made to maintain fairness across countries, specializations, and disciplines.

-(2) Graduate Student Travel Stipends
+Graduate Student Stipends

-The AAS routinely provides partial travel stipends to all graduate student members participating in the formal program, and this will continue for the 2022 conference.
-There are no separate application procedures; graduate student travel stipends will be distributed to graduate student members on the formal program if the student meets the criteria as noted below.
+The AAS provides partial travel stipends to all graduate student members participating in the formal program.
+There are no separate application procedures; graduate student travel stipends will be automatically distributed to graduate student members on the formal program if the student meets the criteria noted below.

 Grant amounts vary each year and are dependent on the number of eligible students, but in recent years have averaged around $200.
-Although no formal stipend request application is required, all graduate students must still meet the criteria as listed below in order to receive the travel stipend.
+Although no formal stipend request application is required, all graduate students must still meet the criteria below in order to receive the travel stipend.
 To be eligible to receive a graduate student stipend, students must:

-4. Not have received funding from other AAS sources.
+- Not have received funding from other AAS sources.

 *The AAS offers both member and non-member student conference registration rates.
-To qualify as a student individuals must have a current STUDENT membership and/or register in the student non-member category.
+To qualify as a student, individuals must have a current STUDENT membership and/or register in the student non-member category.
 Valid student ID, an enrollment form, or other proof of current student status is required with student non-member registration application and /or the student membership application.